Term Savings (Similar to High-Yield CDs) Lock in a high-yield rate with our Term Savings accounts.

 DISCLOSURES

-*Annual percentage yield (APY) and rate are in effect as of 09/26/2024.
+*Annual percentage yield (APY) and rate are in effect as of 11/20/2024.
 Term savings accounts are fixed-rate accounts.
 Dividends are compounded monthly and paid monthly.
 The minimum deposit and balance required to earn APY is $1,000.
 A penalty will be imposed if funds are withdrawn prior to maturity date.
 Fees could reduce earnings.
 Term Account deposits of $100,000 or more earn an additional 0.10% APY.
-Term Accounts will automatically roll over into the same term at the current rate at maturity with the exception of the 11-Month Term Account and the 15-Month Term Accounts.
-The 11-Month Term Account will roll over into the 12-Month Term Account at the current rate at maturity.
-The 15-Month Term Account will roll over into the 18-Month Term Account at the current rate at maturity.
+Term Accounts will automatically roll over into the same term at the current rate at maturity with the exception of the 9-Month Term Account.
+The 9-Month Term Account will roll over into the 12-Month Term Account at the current rate at maturity.